Eurovision Song Contest 2022: Location

-PalaOlimpico, Turin – host venue of the 2022 contest.
+Palasport Olimpico, Turin – host venue of the 2022 contest.

 The 2022 contest took place in Turin, Italy, following the country's victory at the 2021 edition with the song "Zitti e buoni", performed by Måneskin.
 It was the third time that Italy had hosted the contest, having previously done so for the and contests, held in Naples and Rome respectively.
-The selected venue was the 13,300-seat PalaOlimpico, a multi-purpose indoor arena located in the Santa Rita district, which serves as a venue for events including concerts, exhibitions, trade fairs, conferences, and sports (mainly those requiring an ice rink, such as ice hockey and curling).
-PalaOlimpico had previously hosted the ice hockey events at the 2006 Winter Olympics, and the opening ceremonies of the 2007 Winter Universiade and will host the same event in 2025.
+The selected venue was the 13,300-seat Palasport Olimpico, a multi-purpose indoor arena located in the Santa Rita district, which serves as a venue for events including concerts, exhibitions, trade fairs, conferences, and sports (mainly those requiring an ice rink, such as ice hockey and curling).
+PalaOlimpico had previously hosted the ice hockey events at the 2006 Winter Olympics, and the opening ceremonies of the 2007 Winter Universiade and hosted the same event in 2025.

-The venue returned to its full capacity for the contest, after the previous edition in Rotterdam saw a limited audience of 3,500 people as a precaution against the COVID-19 pandemic.
-However, the audience was required to wear masks at all times inside the venue, unlike in Rotterdam where mask-wearing was not enforced whenever the audience was seated.
-Nearly all COVID-19 prevention measures for the contest were dropped by 11 May 2022, with testing only required whenever symptoms were exhibited.
+The venue was at full capacity for the contest, after the previous edition in Rotterdam saw a limited audience of 3,500 people as a precaution against the COVID-19 pandemic.
+However, the audience in Turin was required to wear masks at all times inside the venue, unlike in Rotterdam where mask-wearing was not enforced whenever the audience was seated.
+Nearly all COVID-19 prevention measures for the contest were dropped by 11 May 2022, the day before the second semi-final, with testing only required whenever symptoms were exhibited.

 In addition to the main venue, the host city also organised side events in tandem with the contest.
 The Eurovision Village was the official Eurovision Song Contest fan and sponsors area during the event weeks, where it was possible to watch performances by contest participants and local artists, as well as the live shows broadcast from the main venue.
 It was located at Parco del Valentino and open from 7 to 14 May 2022.
 The EuroClub, which took place across ten different locations in Turin, hosted the official after-parties and private performances by contest participants.
 Unlike in previous years, access to the EuroClub was not restricted to accredited fans, delegates and press.
 The "Turquoise Carpet" and Opening Ceremony events, where the contestants and their delegations were presented before the accredited press and fans, took place at the Palace of Venaria on 8 May 2022.